How Chemicals and Air Pollution Are Harming Fertility: Latest Evidence and What We Can Do

 The “Generation Chemical” webinar series is brought to you in partnership with the Collaborative on Health and the Environment(CHE) and the University of California, San Francisco Program on Reproductive Health and the Environment (PRHE),the International Federation of Gynecology and Obstetrics(FIGO), Alliance of Nurses for Healthy Environments (ANHE), Endocrine Society, the International Federation of Fertility Societies (IFFS), and UCSF’s Environment Research and Translation for Health Center (EaRTH).

-This webinar will be moderated by Linda Giudice, MD, PhD, MSc, Distinguished Professor, The Robert B. Jaffe, MD Endowed Professor in the Reproductive Sciences, Ob/Gyn, University of California, San Francisco, School of Medicine.
+This webinar was moderated by Linda Giudice, MD, PhD, MSc, Distinguished Professor, The Robert B. Jaffe, MD Endowed Professor in the Reproductive Sciences, Ob/Gyn, University of California, San Francisco, School of Medicine.
 It lasted for 70 minutes and was recorded for our call and webinar archive.